 Are you sure your MVP is ready to release to customers?

-4 ways to break a linear process for the digital customer
+Alternative approaches to a linear process for digital consumers

 I accept: why B2B contracts require more than a checkbox and a button